TheKinginTheNorth-BrandonLuo/CS570/Reverse_Polish_Notation_Calculator/README.md

-Implement the RPN calculator pseudo-code supplied in the lecture as real code.
+This work implements the RPN calculator pseudo-code supplied in the lecture as real code.
 Program includes:

 1. Prompt the user for an infix math problem.
 2. Convert the problem to postfix.